AIP Chocolate Cake

-Getting a job with The Paleo Mom last year changed all that.
-Sarah is not only a full-time blogger, but she reaches more people than you can shake a stick at, and even before she and I met, even before she knew I existed, she changed my life forever.
-She saved it.
-That’s legit, guys.
-I’ve learned a lot about running a blog and, more importantly, building a community from Sarah, who, as a boss and human being, is everything.
-She’s smart, compassionate, genuine, understanding, supportive, practical, and funny, and all of that shows in her work.
+But then I got a job with The Paleo Mom in 2013.
+I’ve learned a lot about running a blog and, more importantly, building a community from Sarah.
 And I knew that if I was going to continue to fill my corner of cyberspace with my favorite recipes and resources, I needed to redefine A Clean Plate’s place in my life.
-It stopped being a hobby I can jump in and out of when I feel like it the second other autoimmune patients started reading it.
-I don’t know where you guys came from, but I’m glad you’re here.
-Because of you, this blog is more of what makes working with Sarah so wonderful: Connecting with other autoimmune patients and having the opportunity to help them reclaim their lives the same way Sarah helped me reclaim mine.
+It stopped being a hobby I could jump in and out of when I felt like it the second other autoimmune patients started coming here and sharing in my food journey.
+I don’t know where all of you came from, but I’m glad you’re here.
+Because of you, this blog is more of what made working with Sarah so wonderful: Connecting with other autoimmune patients and having the opportunity to help them reclaim their lives the same way Sarah helped me reclaim mine.

-And because building that kind of community takes a lot of time and money, there are a few big steps I’m taking to ensure A Clean Plate’s place in my future.
-One of them is the occasion for this celebratory “chocolate” cake: A Clean Plate is now an LLC!
-An LLC, or limited liability company, offers certain legal protections and tax advantages to small business owners, like protecting your personal assets in the event of getting sued, allowing business expenses to be deducted from taxes, and, basically, ensuring that your personal and professional lives are kept separate.
-With a growing blog that was beginning to generate a little bit more than mere pocket change, I wanted to protect the A Clean Plate name and benefit from some of the tax breaks.
-The application process was very straightforward through my state department’s website, though Texas’ filing fee was a whopping $300 (fees will vary from state to state).
-There’s also a $50 annual fee to keep the business registered.
-If I ever stop paying that fee, A Clean Plate LLC will simply cease to exist and someone else will be able to claim the name for their company.
-I also had to apply for an EIN from the IRS, which is basically a second SSN so that I can file my business’ taxes separately from my own.
+There are a few big steps I’m taking to ensure A Clean Plate’s place in my future.
+One of them is the occasion for this celebratory “chocolate” cake: A Clean Plate is now officially a small business!
+An LLC, or limited liability company, offers certain legal protections and tax advantages to small business owners.
+With a growing blog, I wanted to protect the A Clean Plate name and benefit from some of the tax breaks.
 I’m sure tax season will be more complicated this year, but I am super excited.
 So excited, in fact, that I baked.
-Because even though I don’t ever include baked goods in my diet because of our serious sugar addiction… I’m probably only going to start one business in my life.
-Why not have a cake to celebrate its birth?
+I’m probably only going to start one business in my life.
+Why not have an AIP chocolate cake to celebrate its birth?